wcgordon1/electrical/src/content/posts/residential-electrician-interview-questions-and-answers.md

 modDate: "2024-12-04T00:00:00Z"
 author: Will Gordon
 title: Residential Electrician Interview Questions and Answers
-description: "Residential electricians are essential in powering our modern world.
+description: "Residential electricians are essential in wiring our modern lives.
 Learn what to expect in your Residential Electrician interview and how to prepare for it."
 avatar:
   url: "/images/me.png"
   alt: "#_"